Culture & Heritage

 Town Crier.
 Kenny Podmore

-Sidney’s Town Crier is Kenny Podmore.
-The position is appointed by Mayor and Council to represent the Town as an ambassador at significant municipal and related functions, mainly as a means of welcoming agencies or dignitaries or promoting the Town.
+The position is appointed by Mayor and Council to represent the Town as an ambassador at significant municipal and related functions, mainly as a means of welcoming agencies or dignitaries or promoting the community.
+Town Criers also emcee events, lead parades, and help open new parks, facilities or businesses.

 Sidney’s first Official Town Crier was Bert Stevens who was appointed on June 24, 1991, during the 100th-anniversary celebrations of the founding of Sidney.
 Bert remained as Sidney’s Official Town Crier up until 2003 when he stepped into the role as Honourary Town Crier.